-1 Health and safety policy statement
+Health and safety policy statement

 - 1.1 This is the health and safety policy statement of Heath Mount School, ('the School'). - 1.2 The School applies high standards in the management and control of all our operations to include matters of health and safety.
 These are designed to ensure that staff, pupils and those who visit the School or may otherwise be affected by the School's operation, are safe. - 1.3 This health and safety policy (the Policy) applies to all staff (including employees, fixed-term, part-time, temporary and voluntary staff and helpers), Governors, pupils and visitors at the School.
 This policy is a whole school policy including the Early Years Foundation Stage (EYFS).
-The School's health and safety arrangements, include suitable provision for the EYFS including fire safety and hygiene requirements (see Appendix 7 and 8 for further details). - 1.4 Our statement of general policy is: - 1.4.1 to provide adequate control of the health and safety risks arising from our work activities; - 1.4.2 to consult with our employees, pupils and anyone else affected on matters affecting their health and safety; - 1.4.3 to provide and maintain safe plant and equipment; - 1.4.4 to ensure safe handling and use of substances; to ensure we have access to one or more competent persons (persons with sufficient knowledge, training and experience) to assist us in complying with our health and safety obligations; - 1.4.5 to provide information, instruction and supervision to employees; - 1.4.6 to ensure all employees are competent to do their tasks, and to give them adequate training; - 1.4.7 to prevent accidents and cases of work-related ill health; - 1.4.8 to maintain safe and healthy working conditions; - 1.4.9 to review and revise this Policy as necessary at regular intervals; - 1.4.10 to ensure that adequate resources are available for the management of health and safety issues. - 1.5 In accordance with our obligations under the Health and Safety at Work etc. Act 1974, we have a duty to ensure the health, safety and welfare of employees and the health and safety of others affected by the School's operations.
-Although pupil welfare and well-being is not strictly within the remit of this policy, we recognise that it is inextricably linked with health and safety at the School. - 1.6 We will safeguard and promote health, safety and welfare by: - 1.6.1 taking a proportionate and holistic approach to risk management; - 1.6.2 ensuring that the Governors and the Senior Management Team (SMT) are aware of and understand the School's health and safety and welfare policies and procedures and apply them sensibly and practically to the real risks in the School;
+The School's health and safety arrangements, include suitable provision for the EYFS including fire safety and hygiene requirements (see Appendix 8 for further details). - 1.4 This policy is available on our website and can be made available in large print or other accessible format. - 1.5 Our statement of general policy is: - 1.5.1 to provide adequate control of the health and safety risks arising from our work activities; - 1.5.2 to consult with our employees, pupils, and anyone else affected on matters affecting their health and safety; - 1.5.3 to provide and maintain safe plant and equipment; - 1.5.4 to ensure safe handling and use of substances; to ensure we have access to one or more competent persons (persons with sufficient knowledge, training and experience) to assist us in complying with our health and safety obligations; - 1.5.5 to provide information, instruction and supervision to employees; - 1.5.6 to ensure all employees are competent to do their tasks, and to give them adequate training; - 1.5.7 to prevent accidents and cases of work-related ill health; - 1.5.8 to maintain safe and healthy working conditions; - 1.5.9 to review and revise this Policy as necessary at regular intervals; - 1.5.10 to ensure that adequate resources are available for the management of health and safety issues. - 1.6 In accordance with our obligations under the Health and Safety at Work etc. Act 1974, we have a duty to ensure the health, safety and welfare of employees and the health and safety of others affected by the School's operations.
+Although pupil welfare and wellbeing are not strictly within the remit of this policy, we recognise that it is inextricably linked with health and safety at the School. - 1.7 We will safeguard and promote health, safety and welfare by: - 1.7.1 taking a proportionate and holistic approach to risk management; - 1.7.2 ensuring that the Governors and the Senior Management Team (SMT) are aware of and understand the School's health and safety and welfare policies

-- 1.6.3 ensuring that key staff have clearly established roles and responsibilities; - 1.6.4 keeping paperwork to a minimum, with the significant hazards identified, their risks adequately controlled and precautions clearly documented where needed; - 1.6.5 consulting with staff and safety representatives and pupils, where appropriate, to find practical solutions to health and safety issues; - 1.6.6 ensuring that practice and compliance is regularly monitored, feedback given and lessons learned. - 1.7 Any references to legislation in this Policy include any subsequent amendments to that legislation.
+- and procedures and apply them sensibly and practically to the real risks in the School; - 1.7.3 ensuring that key staff have clearly established roles and responsibilities; - 1.7.4 keeping paperwork to a minimum, with the significant hazards identified, their risks adequately controlled, and precautions clearly documented where needed; - 1.7.5 consulting with staff and safety representatives and pupils, where appropriate, to find practical solutions to health and safety issues; - 1.7.6 ensuring that practice and compliance is regularly monitored, feedback given, and lessons learned.